kunthshah21/LSTM---Sentiment-Analysis/README.md

 - streamlit

 ### Model Building and Architecture

-This model uses a 70:20:10 split for train, validation, and test.
-Below is a richly detailed explanation of each design choice:
+This multi-class LSTM model uses four LSTM layers with descending unit sizes and includes BatchNormalization, Dropout, and L2 regularization for stability and generalization.
+Key choices:

-1. **Choice of LSTM**
+- **Layer Configuration**:
-   LSTMs are effective for capturing long-range dependencies thanks to their gating mechanism, which controls how information flows and is retained or discarded.
-Tweets often contain sequential dependencies (e.g., negations or context words), so an LSTM architecture is well-suited for processing these nuances.
+  - Four LSTM layers with 64, 48, 32, and 16 units respectively.
+Decreasing units help distill features and reduce overfitting. `return_sequences=True` for the first three layers to feed subsequent LSTM layers.

-2. **Layer Configuration**
+- **Initializers**:
-   - The model has four LSTM layers with descending numbers of units (64 → 48 → 32 → 16).
-Decreasing the layer size helps the network progressively distill features while reducing overfitting risk.
+  - `GlorotUniform` (Xavier) for kernel weights balances variance and prevents gradient issues.
+It helps maintian initialization, by ensuring that the variance of activations remains stable by keeping it proportional across layers.
+By setting the initial variance properly, it will help ensure that gradients flow well during backpropagation, allowing the network to learn effectively.

-   - “return_sequences” is set on the first three LSTM layers to provide hidden states for subsequent LSTM layers, capturing richer temporal patterns before funneling to the next layer.
+  - `Orthogonal` for recurrent weights helps LSTMs maintain stable gradients over time.
+These weights help preserve the flow of information across time steps by preventing the gradients from vanishing or exploding during backpropagation.
+This ensures that the model can effectively capture the context and relationships between words, even in long sentences, leading to more accurate sentiment predictions.
+Orthogonal weights work by preserving the length (or norm) of the hidden state vector as it is repeatedly transformed by the recurrent weight matrix during each time step.

-3. **Weight Initialization**
+  - `Zeros` for bias initialization.
+Using zeros for bias initialization in an LSTM model for sentiment analysis is a common practice because it provides a neutral starting point for the biases, ensuring that the model does not favor any particular activation or behavior at the beginning of training.

-   - **GlorotUniform (Xavier) Initializer**: Balances variance in weights across all layers, preventing gradients from becoming too large or too small.
-This supports faster convergence and more stable learning.
+The model was tested with multiple of the below hyper-parameters, these tended to perform the best in terms of performance and computation time, balance.
+Therefore this approach was taken:

-   - **Orthogonal Recurrent Initializer**: Helps LSTM gates maintain stable gradients over many time steps, reducing vanishing or exploding gradient issues.
+- **Regularization**:

-4. **Kernel Regularization (l2)**
+  - L2 regularization (λ = 1e-4) on each LSTM layer and the Dense layer to discourage large weights and reduce overfitting.
-   - Each LSTM layer and the final Dense layer use L2 regularization (λ = 1e-4).
-This penalty term discourages strongly weighted connections, effectively reducing overfitting by smoothing the weight distribution.
+- **Batch Normalization**:

-5. **Batch Normalization**
+  - Applied after each LSTM layer to normalize activations, stabilize learning, and reduce internal covariate shift.
-   - Placed after each LSTM layer to normalize activations before sending them to subsequent layers.
-By keeping the input distribution consistent, it allows the network to learn more reliably even at deeper levels.
+- **Dropout**:
-   - It can also have a mild regularizing effect, as it reduces the internal covariate shift during training.
+  - Dropout rates ranging from 20% to 30% across LSTM layers to prevent reliance on specific neurons and improve generalization.

-6. **Dropout**
+- **Output Layer**:
-   - Ranging from 20% to 30% across the LSTM layers.
-Randomly zeroing out neurons forces layers not to rely too heavily on specific nodes, thus improving generalization and mitigating overfitting.
+  - A Dense layer with softmax activation to produce probabilities across three sentiment classes.

-7. **Dense Output Layer**
+- **Compilation**:
-   - Uses a softmax activation to produce probabilities across three sentiment classes.
+  - Uses the Adam optimizer with a learning rate of 1e-4.
-   - Also includes L2 regularization and GlorotUniform initialization to maintain the same stability and generalization benefits as the LSTM layers.
+  - `categorical_crossentropy` loss function for multi-class classification.

-Overall, these carefully selected hyperparameters and initialization strategies reduce overfitting risks, stabilize training dynamics, and ensure effective learning from the sequential embeddings derived from tweets.
+  - Tracks AUC (Area Under the ROC Curve) as a metric.

 ### Model Performance